sarl/awesome-sarl/README.md

 *Libraries that provides simulation environments to SARL agents.*

+* [SARL Elevator Simulator Controller](https://bitbucket.org/sarlrmit/sarl-controller) — Project that enables to connect controllers written in SARL to an existing elevator simulator with specific skills.
 * [Jaak](https://github.com/gallandarakhneorg/jaak) — Jaak is an agent environment that provides a discrete 2D environment model and a simplified agent-environment interaction model based on LOGO-like primitives.
 License: Apache 2.
 * [Jasim](http://www.multiagent.fr/Jasim_Platform) — A non-free Java library that implements simulated 1D and 3D physic environments in which the agents are located.
 License: Non-free, need agreement.